-Significant progress continues with projects completing construction, projects in and advancing towards construction, as well as regular funding allocations to local jurisdictions through local programs.
+Significant progress continues with projects in and advancing towards construction, as well as regular funding allocations to local jurisdictions through local programs.

-1. Deliver 14 freeway improvement projects through construction (Projects A-M).
+1. Deliver 13 freeway improvement projects through construction (Projects A-M).

 The M2 Freeway Program is currently made up of 30 projects/project segments.
-This deliverable includes 14 projects to be delivered through construction by FY 2029-30.
+This deliverable includes 13 projects to be delivered through construction by FY 2029-30.
 The completion of these projects would bring the total number of completed projects to 26, which equates to approximately 87 percent of the M2 Freeway Program.
-Of the 14 projects to be delivered, one project has been completed, five are in construction, and eight are in design.
+Of the 13 projects to be delivered, five are in construction, and eight are in various stages of design.
 For more details, see pages i-ii (Project Schedules) and the project updates contained in their respective sections.